-UNAUDITED PRO FORMA FINANCIAL STATEMENTS
+UNAUDITED PRO FORMA BALANCE SHEET

 The following Unaudited Pro Forma Balance Sheet as of December 31, 1997 was prepared as if the following transactions had occurred on December 31, 1997: (i) the acquisition of Performance Analysis Corporation ("PAC") (the "PAC Acquisition"); (ii) the purchase of 100,000 shares of common stock by a minority holder; (iii) the establishment of deferred taxes as a result of the Restructuring; and (iv) the payment of the undistributed income, calculated on a tax basis, as of December 31, 1997.
-The following Unaudited Pro Forma Statement of Income for the year ended December 31, 1997 was prepared as if the PAC Acquisition had occurred on January 1, 1997.
-The Unaudited Pro Forma Balance Sheet and Statement of Income do not purport to represent the Company's results as if these transactions had occurred on December 31, 1997.
+The Unaudited Pro Forma Balance Sheet does not purport to represent the Company's results as if these transactions had occurred on December 31, 1997.

-The Unaudited Pro Forma Balance Sheet and Statement of Income are derived from the historical financial statements of the Company and PAC and the assumptions and adjustments described in the accompanying notes.
-In the opinion of management, all adjustments necessary to present fairly such unaudited pro forma balance sheet and statement of income have been made.
-The pro forma information does not give effect to the proceeds to the Company of the Offering or the charge to income of \$2,067,000 for the acquired research and development as a result of the PAC Acquisition.
+The Unaudited Pro Forma Balance Sheet is derived from the historical financial statements of the Company and PAC and the assumptions and adjustments described in the accompanying notes.
+In the opinion of management, all adjustments necessary to present fairly such unaudited pro forma balance sheet have been made.
+The pro forma information does not give effect to the proceeds to the Company of the Offering.